rmathew1992/olinjs-2/README.md

 brew install mongodb
 ```

+Now go here http://imdone.herokuapp.com/.
+I just created this, so we're gonna test drive this tool and see if it helps us with class.

 ## Express

 Now that we've explored Node.js a little, we will abstract the details away with the [express](http://expressjs.com/) development framework.